needle-mirror/com.unity.connect.share/Documentation~/connect-share.md

 ## Requirements

-This version of Share WebGL Game is compatible with the following versions of the Unity Editor:
+This version of WebGL Publisher is compatible with the following versions of the Unity Editor:

 * 2019.3 and later